gegian22/latin102portfolio21/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

- It is ablative, plural, feminine
+ It is ablative, plural, feminine and it is ablative because it is expressing the means by which he was pierced.

 5. Identify the form of moriens.